thatcherfreeman/resolve-scripts/README.md

 Find and replace clip names within the current media pool bin.

 ### Rename Timelines
-Find and replace timeline names within the current bin.
+Find and replace timeline names within the current bin, and add prefixes or suffixes.

 ## Deliver